usnistgov/fipy/documentation/USAGE.rst

 .. tip::

-   Parallel efficiency is greatly improved by installing :term:`Pysparse` in addition to :term:`Trilinos`.
-If :term:`Pysparse` is not installed be sure to use the ``--no-pysparse`` flag when running in parallel.
+   :term:`Trilinos` parallel efficiency is greatly improved by also installing :term:`Pysparse`.
+If
+   :term:`Pysparse` is not installed be sure to use the ``--no-pysparse`` flag when running in parallel with :term:.

 It should not generally be necessary to change anything in your script.
 Simply invoke::